Bruneiverse/bruneimap/Hospitals.md

 ### — 📝 **Investigating Temburong district;**
 No. | Population Density | Hospital and Health Centres distributions -- | -- | --
-1 | population ranging from 1,000-10,000 | No multiple healthcare facilities available (1)
+1 | population ranging from 1,00 to over 1000 | No multiple healthcare facilities available (1)

 ㅤ